OAI13

 This session seeks to explore the implementation of these and similar initiatives to promote open research on a global scale and their likely consequences.
 We are seeking contributions from different parts of the globe and various organisation types.
 Aspects to cover may include national frameworks for implementation; challenges and opportunities for stakeholders (e.g., publishers, universities, libraries); development and support of repositories for data, software, preregistrations, etc.; evidence of downstream benefits of open research for business, innovation, and society.

-Implementing the UNESCO recommendations on Open Science September 7, 2023
+Implementing the UNESCO Recommendation on Open Science September 7, 2023

-India's Roadmap Towards Implementing the UNESCO Recommendations on Open Science
+India's Roadmap Towards Implementing the UNESCO Recommendation on Open Science

 Carrot & Stick: Policy as a driver for Open Science